WELCOME to the 3rd Biennial New England Women’s Policy Conference!

-The Audience: 450+ leaders – women and men – from diverse communities and organizations in the six New England states, including elected officials, business executives, Women’s Commission members, women’s funds, heads of non-profit organizations, union members, grassroots advocates and others.
-The leaders who participate will return to their states and work with local stakeholders from the public, private, and non-profit sectors to enact change.
-This three-sector approach is key to creating substantial change, as no one sector can do it all.
-The hope is that this conference will facilitate cross-sector dialogue, learning and eventually cross-sector collaboration.
+WHO WILL BE THERE? ?The conference attracts 450+ leaders – women and men – from diverse communities and organizations in the six New England states, including elected officials, business executives, Women’s Commission members, women’s funds, heads of non-profit organizations, union members, and grassroots advocates.
+Attendees are leaders and activists of ALL ages who will return to their states and work with local stakeholders from the public, private, and non-profit sectors to enact change.
+This conference facilitates cross-sector dialogue, learning and collaboration.
 Each state Women’s Commission and Women’s Fund on the Planning Committee is mobilizing the allies they work with all year long from their state.
-We seek broad regional involvement in shaping the conference outcomes.
+We seek broad regional involvement in shaping innovative policy solutions and stratgies.

-The Theme: We are continuing the theme “Ensuring Economic Security for All Women and their Families.”
-Given the impact of the 2008-09 recession, and the widening inequality in wages and wealth, women and their families are increasingly insecure.
+THE THEME?The theme is “Ensuring Economic Security for All Women and their Families.”
+Given the impact of the current administration on working families, there is a widening inequality in wages and wealth.
+Women and their families are increasingly insecure.
 The conference will provide information on those groups of women in New England who are particularly vulnerable.
 We will address what can be done to enhance economic security - both through the public policy process and through voluntary employer policy.

 We hope conference participants from all sectors will leave the conference with new information, new partners from their own state and other states, and most of all a new vision of what is possible if we all work together to create sustainable economic and social change.